oraclekid12/rulebook2024/content.md

 > **C. Blocks have been declined by all Methuselahs**
 > Once every Methuselah has passed, the action is successful and resolves.
 If the target of the action is changed, however, switch to "A. There is no current block
 > attempt".

-*The Dowager's action to recruit the Underbridge Stray, an ally, is not directed at another Methuselah, so it is undirected.
-It can be blocked by the ready unlocked minions of Sarah's prey or Sarah's predator.
-If her prey's first attempt fails, another can be made and so on until her prey declines to make any further attempts, at which point her predator may begin attempting to block.*

-> REMINDER\
-> Political actions, equip actions, employ retainer actions, recruit ally actions are always undirected.

 > **ADVANCED RULES**\
 > Some cards can make actions **fail**.
 Actions that fail are similar to actions that have been blocked except that